Posted on 16 February 2025

 2- Correct the calculation

-If it's a simple miscalculation, recalculate the commission manually or using corrected formulas.
-Ensure the commission rate and the relevant transaction amount are accurate.
+If it's a simple miscalculation, recalculate manually or use corrected formulas.
+Ensure that the relevant transaction amounts are accurate.

 3- Adjust the records

-If the error is identified after payments or accounting records are made, update the records to reflect the correct commission.
+If the error is identified after payments or accounting records are made, update the records to reflect the correct value.
 This may involve issuing a corrected invoice or adjusting the payment.

 Read Also: Adjusting Journal Entries: Definition, Types, and Examples